ShaniBenAtya/dnssim/README.md

 **Resolver:**

-First, go to the resolver implementation folder (We have both `Bind-9.16.6` (Which is non-vulnerable to NXNSAttack) and bind-9.16.2 (Which is vulnerable to NXNSAttack)).
+First, go to the resolver implementation folder (We have bind-9.16.2 (Which is vulnerable to NXNSAttack), Bind-9.16.6 (Which is non-vulnerable to NXNSAttack and vulnerable to NRDelegationAttack) and bind-9.16.33 (Which is non-vulnerable to both attacks)).
-You can easily replace the `Bind9` version by going to `/env/bind9` and use `git checkout` for a different branch. (e.g. bind-9.16.2, Which is vulnerable to NXNSAttack).
+ You can easily replace the Bind9 version by going to the correct Bind9 version folder (e.g., /env/bind9_16_6, /env/bind9_16_2 or /env/bind9_16_33) and run: `make install`.

->**NOTE:** The environment is pre-installed with `Bind 9.16.6` so you can skip the next step if you don't want a different version.
+>**NOTE:** The environment is pre-installed with `Bind 9.16.6` which was the main Bind9 resolver version tested in NRDelegationAttack paper.

 Now, while inside Bind9 folder follow run the following commands: